bbrookhart/Aether-Sentinel/README.md

 **Secure agentic triage and decision support for high-trust environments**

 AetherSentinel is a secure, tool-using AI platform designed to help analysts review documents, query structured records, answer grounded questions, and propose controlled actions in regulated or high-risk environments.
-The system is built around explicit approval gates, strong auditability, and bounded tool use so that useful AI assistance does not become unsafe autonomy.
+The system is intentionally built around bounded tool use, explicit approval gates, and full auditability so that useful AI assistance does not become unsafe autonomy.

+## Why This Exists

+Most AI demos optimize for capability before control.
+AetherSentinel takes the opposite approach.

+This project is a controlled agentic workflow for environments where trust, traceability, and safe execution matter.
+It is designed to prove that AI systems can be useful without being loosely governed, opaque, or over-privileged.

 ## Core Features